 - Run yourself a nice, warm bath or grab a hot water bottle to target and reduce your pain with heat.
 This is especially great for your lower stomach and back area.

-- If you feel like you can, doing yoga or some light exercise can help to alleviate your symptoms and make you feel generally brighter.
+- If you feel like you can, some light exercise or doing yoga can help to ease period pains and make you feel generally brighter.